Definition of Stroke and TIA

 ## Rehabilitation

 Stroke rehabilitation is a crucial component of the recovery process.
 It typically involves a multidisciplinary team, including physical therapists, occupational therapists, speech-language pathologists, and other healthcare professionals.
-The rehabilitation plan is tailored to the individual’s needs and may include:
+The rehabilitation plan is tailored to the individual’s needs and may include:- Physical therapy to improve mobility, strength, and balance.

 - Occupational therapy to regain independence in activities of daily living.